shuv1337/oc-manager/README.md

 ## Features
 - List both OpenCode projects and sessions from a local metadata root.
-- Filter by “missing only”, bulk-select, and delete metadata safely.
+- Filter by "missing only", bulk-select, and delete metadata safely.
 - Jump from a project directly to its sessions and keep contextual filters.
 - Global search bar (`/` to focus, `Enter` to apply, `Esc` or `X` to clear).
+- Rename sessions inline (`Shift+R`) with title validation.
+- Move sessions between projects (`M`) preserving session ID.
+- Copy sessions to other projects (`P`) with new session ID generation.
 - Rich help overlay with live key hints (`?` or `H`).
 - Zero-install via `bunx` so even CI shells can run it without cloning.